sundbp/lispy-helpers.nvim/README.md

-# lispy-kill.nvim
+# lispy-helpers.nvim

-A Neovim implementation of `lispy-kill` from the Emacs [lispy](https://github.com/abo-abo/lispy) package.
-This provides a structure-aware kill command that keeps parentheses balanced—essential for comfortable Lisp editing.
+A Neovim implementation of `lispy-kill` and `lispy-comment` from the Emacs [lispy](https://github.com/abo-abo/lispy) package.
+These provide structure-aware editing commands that keep parentheses balanced—essential for comfortable Lisp editing.

 ## Features

 - **Balanced killing**: Never leaves unmatched parentheses, brackets, or braces
+- **Sexp-aware commenting**: Comment entire s-expressions with a single keystroke
 - **Context-aware**: Behaves differently in strings, comments, and code
 - **Treesitter support**: Uses treesitter when available for accurate parsing
 - **Graceful fallback**: Works with vim syntax highlighting when treesitter isn't available